boggybrn/Gwiz-TeslaBMS-PCB/README.md

 The firmware to run on the Blue Pill can be found at https://github.com/boggybrn/Gwiz-TeslaBMS

 Feel free to use this design as you see fit.
 Note however that it is offered as is without any warranty or support - it is just something created to get a G-Wiz back on the road and is left here in the hope that it may inspire others!

+My thenks go to https://github.com/damienmaguire for the inspiration.
+For this first foray into PCB design I started by adapting his https://github.com/damienmaguire/Prius-Gen-2-Inverter project.